France1/predictive-maintenance-pytorch/README.md

 ```

 ## Training
-Models were training using 4 NVIDIA GPUs and CUDA parallel computing for 500 epochs with 4 as batch size
+Models were trained using 4 NVIDIA GPUs and CUDA parallel computing for 500 epochs on 90% of the data set with batch size of 4

 ### 1D CNN
 The model was trained using a sequence length of 6000 and learning rate 1e-4